Better use of energy

 been established internally to balance out electricity bought in countries where Vestas is not able to buy

-On average over the last four quarters, Vestas facilities worldwide used about the same amount of energy to produce a wind turbine as last quarter's average.
+On average over the last four quarters, Vestas facilities worldwide used 19.0 percent less energy in wind turbine production than last quarter's average.

 The graph shows how much energy, measured in megawatt hours, is needed to produce a wind turbine with the capacity to generate 1 megawatt per hour.
 In 2009, for example, the average was about 88 MWh/MW, meaning the wind turbines had to run at full speed for 88 hours to produce enough energy to make up for Vestas' production.

-On average over the last four quarters, Vestas facilities worldwide succeeded in drawing more of their energy from renewable sources.
+On average over the last four quarters, Vestas facilities worldwide drew less of their energy from renewable sources.

-The company's renewable energy use worldwide was 51.8 percent, up from last quarter's average of 49.9 percent
+The company's renewable energy use worldwide was 54.5 percent, down from an average of 54.7 percent last quarter

-Vestas facilities worldwide also succeeded in using more renewable electricity.
+Vestas facilities worldwide also used less renewable electricity.

-The company's average renewable electricity use worldwide over the last four quarters was 89.0 percent,
+The company's renewable electricity use worldwide averaged 94.2 percent over the last four quarters,

 The graphs show the proportion of energy and electricity that come from renewable sources.